 In the face of the recent coronavirus pandemic, many organizations are reassessing their business strategy and, consequently, their talent strategy, including suspending hiring, offering furloughs, and executing layoffs.
 Increasingly, employers offer career transition or outplacement services for employees impacted by a layoff or termination to assist them in managing the emotions of job loss and in developing effective strategies for securing new career opportunities.
 While career transition and outplacement services provide direct benefit to displaced employees, employers often realize the benefit to the organization is just as significant.

 A growing number of HR and business leaders recognize outplacement services can generate a meaningful return on investment for organizations.
 HR professionals and senior-level executives regularly share with Waldron CPI the tangible benefits of implementing career transition solutions impacting their broader organization.
 These often include, but are not limited to:

-- Culture and Productivity Protection
+- Protecting Culture and Productivity

-- Employer Brand Reputation Management
+- Supporting Employer Brand Reputation

-Culture & Productivity Protection
+Protecting Culture and Productivity

-The study revealed that providing displaced employees with services and assistance, and demonstrating a “how can we help you?” attitude - following their exit, positively impacts company culture for retained staff.
+The study revealed that providing displaced employees with services and assistance and demonstrating a “how can we help you?” attitude following their exit positively impacts company culture for retained staff.

 The threat this poses to the company is significant: